lis-kp/alice/README.md

 python strip.py --checkpoint your_fine_tuned_model_path --fout your_output_model_path

 I placed a top layer removed model inside the data/lis/alice_models folder.
+The file name is dct_alice_top_removed.pt.
 Please copy and place this model file inside the alice/mt-dnn-alice folder.

 Go to the alice folder, and run the following command: